muzammilshakir/muzammilshakir/README.template.md

 <br>

-## 📣 How about an Office quote before you go?
+## 📣 How about a Suits quote before you go?

 > {office_quote}
 >